 In February 2003, the Company issued \$300,000 of floating rate senior convertible securities due 2033 ("floating rate convertible securities").
 The floating rate convertible securities bear interest at a rate equal to 3-month LIBOR minus 0.50%, payable in cash quarterly.
-Each security is convertible into shares of the Company's common stock upon the occurrence of certain events, including the following: (i) if the closing price of a share of the Company's common stock exceeds \$65.00 over certain periods; (ii) if the credit rating assigned by Standard & Poor's is below BB-; or (iii) if the Company calls the securities for redemption.
-Upon conversion, holders of the securities will receive 18.462 shares of the

-Company's common stock for each convertible security.
-In addition, if the market price of the Company's common stock exceeds \$54.17 per share at the time of conversion, holders will receive additional shares of common stock based on the stock price at that time.
-Based on the trading price of the Company's common stock as of March 31, 2005, upon conversion a holder of each security would receive an additional 1.426 shares.
+Each security is convertible into shares of the Company's common stock (at a base conversion price of \$54.17) upon the occurrence of certain events, including the following: (i) if the closing price of a share of the Company's common stock exceeds \$65.00 over certain periods; (ii) if the credit rating assigned by Standard & Poor's is below BB-; or (iii) if the Company calls the securities for redemption.
+Upon conversion, holders of the securities will receive 18.462 shares of the Company's common stock for each convertible security.
+In addition, if the market price of the Company's common stock exceeds the base conversion price at the time of conversion, holders will receive additional shares of common stock based on the stock price at that time.
+Based on the trading price of the Company's common stock as of June 30, 2005, upon conversion, a holder of each security would receive an additional 2.331 shares.
 The holders of the floating rate convertible securities may require the Company to repurchase such securities in February 2008, 2013, 2018, 2023 and 2028, at their principal amount.
 The Company may choose to pay the purchase price for such repurchases with cash, shares of its common stock or some combination thereof.
 The Company may redeem the convertible securities for cash at any time on or after February 25, 2008, at their principal amount.

-The Company entered into interest rate swap contracts that effectively exchange the variable interest rate for a fixed interest rate on \$150,000 of the floating rate convertible securities.
+The Company has entered into interest rate swap contracts that effectively exchange the variable interest rate for a fixed interest rate on \$150,000 of the floating rate convertible securities.
 For the period through February 2008, the Company will pay a weighted average fixed rate of 3.3% on that notional amount.